pervelaHemanth23/Obstacle-Course/README.md

 *Version 2: Added obstacles that change colour when collided with by the player.*

-*Version 1: Added a lot of obstacles, triggers for various events and optimised the visuals for low end devices.*
+*FINAL 1: Added a lot of obstacles, triggers for various events and optimised the visuals for low end devices.*

 ### Key Features
 1. The game is made using URP (Universal Render pipeline).